inspec/inspec/docs-chef-io/content/inspec/plugin_kitchen_inspec.md

 inspec automate login https://compliance.test --user admin --insecure --token ''
 ```

+where:

-where `--insecure` is required when using self-signed certificates.
+- `--insecure` is required when using self-signed certificates.

 `inspec compliance` is a backwards compatible alias for `inspec automate` and works the same way: